seancfoley/IPAddress/ipaddress.md

 &#8203;
 ## Parse String Representation of IP Address or Host Name

 `IPAddressString` is used to convert.

-You can use one of `getAddress` or `toAddress`, the difference being whether parsing errors are handled by exception or not.
+With the Java library, you can use one of `getAddress` or `toAddress`, the difference being whether parsing errors are handled by exception or not.
 ```java